milselarch/trie_rcv/README.md

-# graph_rcv
+# trie_rcv
-Ranked Choice Voting using Graphs in Rust
+Ranked Choice Voting implementation using Tries in Rust